 “Recent trends on the financial markets show an ever- growing divergence with the fundamental indicators in the real sector of the economy,” Putin wrote in an opinion article published today in Mexican daily El Universal.
 “This only serves to further fuel the general lack of confidence and instability that, as we know, can easily lead to outbreaks of financial panic.”

 Putin, who was inaugurated for his third term as president last month, said Russia’s call for stricter financial supervision will form the basis of its proposals at the two-day G-20 summit in Los Cabos, Mexico.
 JPMorgan Chase & Co.
-(JPM) last month reported $2 billion of losses related to derivatives trading in a unit managing the bank’s risks.
+(JPM:US) last month reported $2 billion of losses related to derivatives trading in a unit managing the bank’s risks.

 The world’s leading economies are discussing a mix of measures to secure the global recovery that will include deficit reduction for some countries and pledges for additional stimulus by others with sounder finances.
 Talks will be dominated by Europe’s debt crisis, which leaders from emerging markets say threatens to spread to economies that have so far sidestepped a global slowdown.